Wade Wilson (film character): Stopping Cable

 Two years later, Wilson continues working as a successful mercenary-for-hire, taking down the most despicable and untouchable of criminals.
 On the day of his anniversary with Vanessa, Wilson is assigned to kill mobster Sergei Valishnikov.
 However, when Deadpool attacks his base, Valishnikov hides in a panic room.
-Since waiting for Sergei to get out was going to take too much time, Wade decides to let him go for the time being in order to spend time with Vanessa.
+Since waiting for Sergei to get out was going to take too much time, Wilson decides to let him go for the time being in order to spend time with Vanessa.
 Unfortunately, Valishnikov and his men decide to retaliate against Deadpool and attack him at his apartment, inadvertently killing Vanessa, after which Deadpool finishes the hit in vengeance.
 For the next six months, Wilson tries to commit suicide by blowing himself up.
 This ultimately fails, however, due to his healing factor, and his pieces remain alive to be found and reassembled by Colossus.

 Colossus manages to convince Wade to join the X-Men as a form of physical and mental healing after the death of Vanessa.
 He becomes a trainee and accompanies Colossus and Negasonic Teenage Warhead to a standoff between authorities and an unstable young mutant named Russell Collins.
-After trying to calm Russell down and prevent any more damage, Wade realizes that the orphanage where Russell lives, labeled a mutant "reeducation center," has abused him and Wade subsequently kills one of the staff members, leading to his and Russell's arrest.
+After trying to calm Russell down and prevent any more damage, Wilson realizes that the orphanage where Russell lives, labeled a mutant "reeducation center," has abused him and Wilson subsequently kills one of the staff members, leading to his and Russell's arrest.
 They are taken to the Ice Box and their powers inhibited with special collars.
+Without his healing factor, Wilson's cancer returns, leaving him resigned to his fate.
 Meanwhile, a cybernetic soldier from the future, Cable, arrives in 2018 to murder Russell before he can kill his first victim, as Cable's family is murdered by a future version of Russell.
 Cable's breaking into the Ice Box allows for Wilson and Russell to escape their cell, and when Cable comes to kill Russell, Wilson's collar is broken in the melee.
-With his powers restored, he attempts to defend Russell, but is beaten by Cable who takes Vanessa's Skee-Ball token.
+With his powers restored and cancer cured again, Wilson attempts to defend Russell, but is beaten by Cable who takes Vanessa's Skee-Ball token.
 Cable nearly beats Wade to death, and Wade experiences a vision of Vanessa in the afterlife where she convinces him to go after Russell and save him.